Pa1nless/apx_hud/README.md

 # apx_hud
-A simple statushud for esx
+A simple statushud for ESX Framework

+## Requirements
+- esx_status

+## Installation
-Add the script to your resources folder, start it on server.cfg (you are free to change the name of the script) and enjoy!
+Add the script to your resources folder and ensure it on the server.cfg file (`ensure apx_hud`).

+You are free to change the name of the script and enjoy!